 Look, I'm not criticizing either film by playing up their similarities.
 And obviously they're not strictly identical.
 You Can Count On Me also co-stars Laura Linney as the nephew's mother, whose subplot is almost as important as Ruffalo's.
 And the nephew character is now an older teen with more adult concerns, excellently played by Lucas Hedges, in Manchester By the Sea.
 Manchester also delves deep into the drifter's backstory, which is only touched on in exposition in You Can Count On Me, unveiling a deeper tragedy.
 They have unique scenes of humor and drama.
 I actually think it's a compelling return to the first film's themes by Lonergan, and the two films actually play even stronger together than as separate, unconnected works.
 Both deserved their Academy Award nods more than most of their peers, and I highly recommend the pair, especially if you've seen and enjoyed one, but not yet caught the other.

-It seems crazy that You Can Count On Me has not been released on blu-ray, not even to coincide with the recent release of Manchester By the Sea.
-But at least the 2001 DVD from Paramount is widescreen and has some decent special features.
-The exact same thing can be said for Lions Gate's 2017 Manchester By the Sea release, except they did also release a blu-ray version.
+It seemed crazy that You Can Count On Me had not been released on blu-ray, not even to coincide with the recent release of Manchester By the Sea.
+All we had was the 2001 DVD from Paramount, which was at least widescreen and has some decent special features.
+The exact same thing could be said for Lions Gate's 2017 Manchester By the Sea release, except they did also release a blu-ray version.
 In fact, it's a combo-pack, so we can compare the DVD and blu.
+And now, finally in 2025, we have You Can Count On Me on blu, and UHD even, thank to Criterion wisely picking up and restoring the film in 4k from the original 35mm interpositive.
+So let's look at that first.

 blu-ray left; DVD right. |

 So yeah, I heartily recommend both films; the Academy got it right in these cases.
-So if you haven't yet, definitely pick up Manchester By the Sea.
-And I don't know.
-Maybe if we hold a candle light vigil or something, we can get a nice 4k scan of You Can Count On Me from Criterion or somebody?
+And hey, here's how I ended this in 2017: "[m]aybe if we hold a candle light vigil or something, we can get a nice 4k scan of You Can Count On Me from Criterion or somebody?"
+Never doubt the power of candlelight!

 No comments: